 This August, Vancouver hosted the 33rd annual meeting of the International Academy of Sex Research, where I was privileged to meet the stars in the field of sexuality research and to hear them present their latest findings.
-Among them was Dr Peggy Kleinplatz, an Ottawa-based sex therapist who has been gathering data from seniors in long-term, sexually-successful relationships.
+Among them was Dr Peggy Kleinplatz, an Ottawa-based sex therapist who has been gathering data from seniors in long-term, sexually-successful relationships, find more information at https://supremasi.top.
 Her subjects were all over 60, in their relationships for 25 years or more, and happy with their sex lives.
 Dr. Kleinplatz and her team wanted to know how they had done it.

 They designed the study along scientifically rigorous guidelines.
 Only Kleinplatz and her assistant knew the identity of the respondents.
 Once the interviews were completed, they coded the responses and had them processed by other researchers who were blind to ages, genders, and other demographics.
 What did those researchers learn?